-This is probably the most classic and basic of all salad dressings (it's also one of my personal favorites).
+This is probably the most classic and basic of all dressings (it's also one of my personal favorites).
 The two ingredients combine to create something that's equally smooth, sweet, and tart.
-The best part is that by opting for this dressing, you're avoiding other carb-heavy store-bought versions.
-Most olive oil–and-vinegar dressings have zero net carbs, which is why they're recommended for followers of the keto diet.
+The best part is that by opting for this low-carb salad dressing, you're avoiding other carb-heavy, store-bought versions.
+Most olive oil-and-vinegar dressings have zero net carbs, which is why they're recommended for followers of the keto diet.
 (Just be sure to use olive oil of the extra-virgin variety, since it's the purest and most antioxidant-rich.)

 2. Honey Mustard Dressing

-This tangy honey mustard dressing comes courtesy of Kyndra Holley, from Peace, Love, and Low Carb.
+This tangy honey mustard dressing recipe comes courtesy of Kyndra Holley, from Peace, Love, and Low Carb.
 All it takes is five ingredients, and each serving only has 0.5 grams of carbs, which, by the way, is well under the volume in most store-bought dressings.
 Combine 1/2 cup full-fat sour cream, 1/4 cup water, 1/4 Dijon mustard, 1 tablespoon apple cider vinegar, and 1 tablespoon granular erythritol.
 Pour it over salad or use it as a dipping sauce.

 3. Avocado Ranch Dressing

 Here's another one from Holley and Peace, Love, and Low Carb.
-Avocado ranch is the perfect dressing for Southwestern salads, wraps, and pretty much all other foods.
+Avocado ranch is the perfect low-carb salad dressing for Southwestern salads, wraps, and pretty much all other foods.
 It takes all of 10 minutes to prepare, with 10 ingredients, and it's keto-certified since it focuses on fats over carbs.
 Think avocado, mayonnaise, and sour cream (along with other tasty ingredients like chives, parsley, apple cider vinegar, and sea salt).
 For the full recipe and directions head over to the blog.